vuejs/awesome-vue/README.md

  - [poi](https://github.com/egoist/poi) - Start writing an app with a single .js file, Poi could handle all the development setups for you, no more configuration hell.
  - [http-vue-loader](https://github.com/FranckFreiburger/http-vue-loader) - Load .vue files directly from your html/js without node.js environment nor build step.
  - [vue-jsx-hot-loader](https://github.com/skyrpex/vue-jsx-hot-loader) - Enable HMR for Vue.js components with JSX render functions.
+ - [VueInBrowserLoader](https://github.com/SeregPie/VueInBrowserLoader) - Loads a .vue file from the given URL and compiles it to a component directly in the browser.

 ### Page Navigation